Beliavsky/Fortran-tools-on-GitHub/README.md

 [lfortran](https://github.com/lfortran/lfortran): modern open-source (BSD licensed) interactive Fortran compiler built on top of LLVM.
 It can execute user's code interactively to allow exploratory work (much like Python, MATLAB or Julia) as well as compile to binaries with the goal to run user's code on modern architectures such as multi-core CPUs and GPUs.

+[Mercurium](https://github.com/bsc-pm/mcxx):  C/C++/Fortran source-to-source compilation infrastructure aimed at fast prototyping developed by the Programming Models group at the Barcelona Supercomputing Center.
+Mercurium is used, together with the Nanos++ Runtime Library, to implement the OmpSs programming model.
+Both tools provide also an implementation of OpenMP 3.1.

 [ompi](https://github.com/open-mpi/ompi): open source Message Passing Interface (MPI) implementation that is developed and maintained by a consortium of academic, research, and industry partners

 [ROSE](https://github.com/rose-compiler/rose): compiler infrastructure to build source-to-source program transformation and analysis tools for large-scale C (C89 and C98), C++ (C++98 and C++11), UPC, Fortran (77/95/2003), OpenMP, Java, Python and PHP applications